Our group and private tour guides

 Hi, I am Elena, a licensed guide with over 9 years experience and many satisfied customers.
 I was born in St. Petersburg.
 To my mind, it’s one of the most beautiful cities in the world and I’m proud to live in such fascinating place.
 Northern capital of Russia is known for its monuments of history and culture, and unique architectural ensembles.
 I enjoy making my tourists happy to spend interesting time and to see beautiful places of my beloved city.
 I always try to make our trips based on your wishes, that you could feel the hospitality of St. Petersburg.

 About me: Higher Education: St. – Petersburg State Institute of Psychology and Social Work.
 Qualification – psychologist.
 I graduated from the Association of guides and interpreters in St. Petersburg in 2004, qualification guide-interpreter.
 I am an accredited guide to the Government of St. Petersburg.

-I conduct tours of St. Petersburg and its suburbs in the English language for large tour groups and individual tourists.
-License: Hermitage, Peter and Paul Fortress, St. Isaac’s Cathedral, Savior on Spilled Blood, the Yusupov Palace, Pushkin, Pavlovsk, Peterhof, rivers and canals, sightseeing and walking tours.
+I conduct group and private tours of St. Petersburg and its suburbs in the English language for large tour groups and individual tourists.
+License: Hermitage, Peter and Paul Fortress, St. Isaac’s Cathedral, Savior on Spilled Blood, the Yusupov Palace, Pushkin, Pavlovsk, Peterhof, rivers and canals, sightseeing and walking guided tours.

 I am Irina Avdeeva.
 I trained to be a teacher of foreign languages at Teacher Training University.
 I took a course in the English and German languages.
 I have always been keen on English since I started to study it at school when I was ten.
 And later it didn’t take me long to decide what to do after finishing school.